History of Quebec: 1995 referendum

-2000–present

-In 1998, following the Supreme Court of Canada's decision on the reference relating to the secession of Quebec, the Parliaments of Canada and Quebec defined the legal frameworks within which their respective governments would act in another referendum.
+21st century Quebec (2000–present)

 On October 30, 2003, the National Assembly voted unanimously to affirm "that the people of Québec form a nation".

 After winning the provincial election in 1998, Bouchard retired from politics in 2001.
 Bernard Landry was then appointed leader of the Parti Québécois and premier of Quebec.
 In 2003, Landry lost the election to the Quebec Liberal Party and Jean Charest.
 Landry stepped down as PQ leader in 2005, and in a crowded race for the party leadership, André Boisclair was elected to succeed him.
-He also resigned after the renewal of the Quebec Liberal Party's government in the 2007 general election and the Parti Québécois becoming the second opposition party, behind the Action Démocratique.

 On November 27, 2006, the House of Commons of Canada passed a motion recognizing that the "Québécois form a nation within a united Canada."
 The motion was introduced in the House of Commons by the federal government.

-In January 2007, The Quebec town of Hérouxville received international attention when its town council passed controversial measures concerning practices which the residents deemed unsuitable for life in Hérouxville for potential new immigrants, despite the fact that the town has no immigrant population.
-The mayor and the municipal council approved a code of behavior for immigrants, which occurred in the context of a debate on "reasonable accommodation" for other cultures in Quebec.
-This would start a debate which would lead to the Parti Québécois Quebec Charter of Values.
+In January 2007, the town of Hérouxville received attention when it approved a code of conduct for immigrants, which occurred in the context of a debate on "reasonable accommodation" for other cultures in Quebec.
+This would start a debate which would lead to the Parti Québécois Quebec Charter of Values.Quebec elected Pauline Marois as its first female premier on September 4, 2012.
+Marois served as leader of the Parti Québécois.

-Quebec elected Pauline Marois as its first female premier on September 4, 2012.
-Marois served as leader of the separatist Parti Québécois.
-The Parti Québécois was elected with a minority of seats in the province's legislative assembly, with remaining seats held by two federalist (non-separatist) parties.
-Shortly after the election, during a radio network interview in France, Marois stated that another referendum was not conceivable in the current circumstances, although she emphasized that she would support Quebec's interests.

 During the 2011 Canadian federal elections, Quebec voters rejected the sovereignist Bloc Québécois in favour of the federalist and previously minor New Democratic Party (NDP).
 As the NDP's logo is orange, this event was called the "orange wave".